Kernel Launch Based on a Sample Project

 • Modify the run.sh script for compiling and running the operator as required and execute the script to compile and run the operator and verify the result.

-Operator Kernel Implementation
+Operator Implementation on the Kernel

 Operator Calling Program